-When you subscribe to an MQTT topic there is always a change that the subscription will fail.
+When you subscribe to an MQTT topic there is always a chance that the subscription will fail.

 Therefore it is important that your code checks that the subscription succeeded.